github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 class GHAapp < Sinatra::Application

-  # Expects that the private key has been set as an environment
-  # variable in PEM format.
+  # Expects the private key in PEM format.
 Converts the newlines.
   PRIVATE_KEY = OpenSSL::PKey::RSA.new(ENV['GITHUB_PRIVATE_KEY'].gsub('\n', "\n"))

   # Your registered app must have a webhook secret.
-The secret is used to verify
-  # that webhooks are sent by GitHub.
+  # The secret is used to verify that webhooks are sent by GitHub.
   WEBHOOK_SECRET = ENV['GITHUB_WEBHOOK_SECRET']

-  # The GitHub App's identifier (type integer) set when registering an app.
+  # The GitHub App's identifier (type integer).
   APP_IDENTIFIER = ENV['GITHUB_APP_IDENTIFIER']

   # Turn on Sinatra's verbose logging during development